Alphabet Inc. (GOOG) Shares Decline Despite Market Challenges

-Alphabet Inc. (NASDAQ: GOOG) has seen a decline in its stock price by -0.22 in relation to its previous close of 123.52.
-However, the company has experienced a 4.52% gain in its stock price over the last five trading sessions.
+Alphabet Inc. (NASDAQ: GOOG)’s stock price has gone decline by -1.95 in comparison to its previous close of 123.29, however, the company has experienced a -0.49% decrease in its stock price over the last five trading days.
 The Wall Street Journal reported on 05/19/23 that Google Is Spared a Search-Engine Switch by a Major Partner

 Is It Worth Investing in Alphabet Inc. (NASDAQ: GOOG) Right Now?